 Measure Description ERC CZ (2012-2019) by the Ministry of Education, Youth and Sports The ERC CZ funding programme supports the re-/integration of researchers into Czech research organisations by providing them with satisfactory conditions for the realisation of their individual scientific ERC-grant projects, where these have been positively evaluated within ERC calls with level A in the 2nd evaluation step, "fundable but not retained for funding due to budgetary constraints."
-Installation grants within EMBC (European Molecular Biology Conference) via the Ministry of Education, Youth and Sports The grant allows researchers staying abroad for a long time or who have recently returned to the Czech Republic to obtain an installation grant for a period of three to five years.
-In 2011, the MEYS supported six projects.
-Mobility Support Activity funded by the Ministry of Education, Youth and Sports Mobility Support is a funding activity for incoming and outgoing researchers' mobility.
+In 2014, the programme has so far supported eight projects.
+Installation grants within EMBC (European Molecular Biology Conference) via the Ministry of Education, Youth and Sports (ongoing) The grant allows researchers staying abroad for a long time or who have recently returned to the Czech Republic to obtain an installation grant for a period of three to five years.
+In 2014, the MEYS has so far supported six projects.
+Mobility Support Activity funded by the Ministry of Education, Youth and Sports (2011-2018) Mobility Support is a funding activity for incoming and outgoing researchers' mobility.
 It supports short-term bilateral mobility while the researcher remains employed at their home/sending organisation.
 The time period for completing projects is two years.
+Annually, the programme supports more than 100 new projects.
 NAVRAT Programme funded by the Ministry of Education, Youth and Sports (2012-2019) The programme supports the re-/integration of top researchers in the Czech Republic.
 It aims to encourage them to join the Czech research area and in parallel to motivate the Czech research organisations to attract highly skilled personnel.
 The programme further aims to ensure career progress for all researchers after their return from abroad, their rapid career growth and good quality of working conditions for their research activities.
+SoMoPro programme of South Moravian Region, COFUND (FP7) (2009-2013) The aim of SoMoPro is to attract distinguished foreign researchers and reintegrate Czech scientists into the South Moravian region.
+The total budget was EUR 3 887 158.
+SoMoProII is planned for the period 2012-2017.
+The total budget is EUR 4 766 562.